dcasota/ollama-scripts/README.md

 What are Large Language Models?
 -
-Human language is very extensive and we humans learn a language over several years.
-A deep learning algorithm has the ability to recognize, summarize, translate, predict and generate text and other content based on information from large training data sets.
+From home, at school and later on we learn a language over several years.
+This said, our language experience is a sort of a large training set which helps us to articulate in each situation with the best response.
+In computer science, a deep learning algorithm is trained to achieve the ability to recognize, summarize, translate, predict and generate text based on information from large training data sets.
 Language models use statistical methods to predict the next natural language token in a sequence, determining what the next word should look like based on previous words.
-In neural networks, language models are trained on huge data sets ranging from hundreds of millions to over a trillion parameters.
-The result of the parameterization and the many runs is a so-called Large Language Model.
+Pretrained in neural networks with huge data sets ranging from hundreds of millions to over a trillion parameters, large language models can help us with reclaiming time by utilizing good responses from LLM conversations.

 Manufacturers such as Microsoft offer online services for hosted LLMs.
 The client programs themselves are just wrappers for the user input.